Physical Hazards

 • Always wear appropriate PPE such as rubber or synthetic aprons, splash goggles (ideally in combination with a face shield), and thick Neoprene, Viton, or Butyl gloves.

 • A class B rated fire extinguisher needs to be readily available.
-If none is available, contact The University Fire Marshal’s Office at 541-346-9295.
+If none is available, contact the University Fire Marshal Group.

 • Ensure there is adequate ventilation available to prevent the buildup of potentially flammable and explosive gases.